Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 Hotel Massena

 A fixture of the city’s hotel scene for more than a century, the Hotel Massena Nice is steeped in a rich hotelier tradition and in the welcoming culture of the French Riviera.
-Its distinctive character and famous Belle Epoque façade strike a dramatic pose, while the reception and main staircase pay homage to the stars of cinema and music.
+Its distinctive character and famous Belle Epoque façade strike a dramatic pose.
 Settle into your air-conditioned room, entirely renovated and redesigned with a Pop Art theme.
 Stroll to fine restaurants, museums, and shops.
-Or walk just two blocks for a morning walk on the famous Promenade des Anglais.
+Or walk two blocks for a morning stroll on the famous Promenade des Anglais.

 FREE WiFi Included